lmhwcy-crypto/Post-COVID-Insomnia/Readme.txt

 Distinct Electrophysiological Signatures of Post-COVID and Primary Insomnia: Insights from Long-Range Temporal Correlations in EEG

 I. ICA.m
-1. Load your EEG matrix:
-   record1 = channels * time points
+1. Load your EEG matrix, sleep or waking EEG: record1 = channels * time points
    Set your sampling rate, srate.
    First section is to filter EEG with a Notch filter at 60 Hz.